makersacademy/airport_challenge/README.md

 To prevent this I used a **current_airport** attribute for the **Plane** class.
 Prior to this, the plane objects didn't store any information because they didn't need to.
 This attribute allows you specifically see where a plane currently is, and allows for more detailed error messages.

+For the random weather, I made a **Weather** class and had a new object created by default for each landing and take off.
+This way the weather is randomly decided each time these two methods are run, because each call of **.stormy** has a 10% chance of returning true.
+The user can't manually control the weather.

 ## Doubles
 Due to the progress we made in the pairing challenge this week, I wanted to test my knowledge of mocks in Rspec by utilising doubles.
 I only tested each class in isolation, which meant that I had to mock every **Plane** object when I was testing the **Airport** class, which was where the majority of the methods were.